-During the regional rotation students have greater exposure to the core disciplines of Year 4: children’s health, women’s health and medicine of the mind.
+During the regional rotation students have greater exposure to the core disciplines of Year 4C: children’s health, women’s health and medicine of the mind.
 Consolidation and integration of these disciplines occur in a GP placement for one day each week.
 Students have learning opportunities with paediatricians, obstetricians and gynaecologists, psychiatrists and general practitioners, and the teams of practitioners, nurses and allied health professionals who work with them.

 During this semester the emphasis is on the specialist services available to patients in a larger regional centre like Bendigo.
 The platform for integrating and embedding specialist knowledge and skills is the one-day-per-week GP placement with parallel consulting alongside the student's GP supervisor.

 Year 5D/final year

 Final year Monash students complete seven six-week rotations.
 The seven rotations consist of five core rotations (aged care, emergency medicine, medicine, surgery and speciality), a student elective and a vacation.

-Based at Bendigo Health, Bendigo Regional Clinical School offers four of the core subjects:
+Based at Bendigo Health, Monash Rural Health Bendigo offers five core subjects: